-Third parties may assert infringement claims against us based on existing patents or patents that may be granted in the future, regardless of their merit.
 There is a risk that third parties may choose to engage in litigation with us to enforce or to otherwise assert their patent or other intellectual property rights against us.
 For example, third parties may claim that gene or protein of interest, such as microdystrophin, or the AAV capsids we are developing for use in our Candidates are covered by patents held by them.
 Even if we believe such claim, or other intellectual property claims alleged by third parties, are without merit, there is no assurance that we would be successful in defending such claims.
 A court of competent jurisdiction could hold that these third-party patents are valid, enforceable and infringed, which could materially and adversely affect our ability to commercialize our Candidates covered by the asserted third-party patents.
 In order to successfully challenge the validity of any such U.S. patent in federal court, we would need to overcome a presumption of validity.
 As this burden is a high one requiring us to present clear and convincing evidence as to the invalidity of any such U.S. patent claim, there is no assurance that a court of competent jurisdiction would invalidate the claims of any such U.S. patent.
-Similarly, there is no assurance that a court of competent jurisdiction would invalidate the claims of any such U.S. patent.
-Similarly, there is no assurance that a court of competent jurisdiction would invalidate the claims of any such U.S. patent.
+Similarly, there is no assurance that a court of competent jurisdiction would find that our Candidates did not infringe a third-party patent.